FBI search of Mar-a-Lago: Events leading to the search

+When Trump left the White House, he brought government documents with him.
+"From January through March 15, 2021," the grand jury alleged, "some of Trump's boxes were stored in The Mar-a-Lago Club's White and Gold Ballroom, in which events and gatherings took place.
+Trump's boxes were for a time stacked on the ballroom's stage".
+In March, they were moved to a "business center".
+In April, they were moved to a "bathroom and shower" in the Lake Room.

 NARA actions to retrieve presidential records from Mar-a-Lago

-By May 2021, the National Archives and Records Administration (NARA), the federal agency that preserves government records, had realized they were missing the correspondence sent from North Korean dictator Kim Jong-un to Trump.
+In February 2021, the National Archives and Records Administration (NARA), the federal agency that preserves government records, asked Trump to return presidential documents.
+By May 2021, NARA realized they were missing the correspondence sent from North Korean dictator Kim Jong-un to Trump.
 They also knew they were missing other presidential documents like the altered Hurricane Dorian map.
 NARA contacted Trump's representatives.
 On May 6, NARA emailed Trump's lawyers with the request for their "immediate assistance" to return the Kim letters along with "roughly two dozen" boxes that were in Trump's White House residence during the final days of his presidency and that were sent to Florida, although Cipollone had determined they should have been sent to NARA.
+That month, Trump allegedly had some of the boxes brought to the Bedminster Club.

 In June 2021, NARA instructed a former lawyer in Trump's White House counsel's office to send them the Kim letters via FedEx.
-Amid continued negotiations between NARA and Trump's lawyers, Trump reportedly went through the boxes at Mar-a-Lago at the end of 2021.
+On June 24, boxes in the Mar-a-Lago Lake Room were moved to the storage room.

+On November 21, 2021, a White House employee flew to Mar-a-Lago and advised Trump: "Whatever you have, give everything back.
+Let them come here and get everything.
+Don't give them a noble reason to indict you, because they will."
+In an FBI interview a year later, this person said they had believed that Trump would return the boxes to NARA.

+NARA and Trump's lawyers continued to negotiate.
+Between November 2021 and January 2022, Trump allegedly had his employees bring boxes out of the storage room and into his residence so he could review their contents.
+Trump did not request that they retrieve any specific boxes, nor any specific number of boxes, per the testimony of his valet Walt Nauta, who retrieved boxes and said he was unaware of their contents.
+Nauta took "roughly 15 to 17" boxes stored near Trump's bedroom in a room called Pine Hall, and "we transferred them into my car; from my car to the semi truck", as he would tell investigators several months later.